PrisonTeam/Prison/docs/prison_docs_012_setting_up_prison_basics.md

 * **TokenEnchant** - Recommended - Premium Plugin - This is one of the few recommended premium plugins that we would recommend, but it works very well with prison.
 It took a lot of effort to get this to work with Prison, but is perhaps the most supported one too.
 Keep in mind that it is premium and they also charge for other add on features, so the initial cost may not be your final cost.
 [https://polymart.org/resource/tokenenchant-1-7-10-1-17.155](https://polymart.org/resource/tokenenchant-1-7-10-1-17.155)

+* **Prison Enchants** Newest supported enchantment plugin supported.
+More information will be added soon.

 * **Crazy Enchantments** - Optional - Some support is provided for Crazy Enchantments, but it may not be at 100% in all areas.
 This is an open source project and supports Spigot 1.8 through 1.16.